v9y/giit/.github/ISSUE_TEMPLATE/lyrics_template.md

+---
+name: Lyrics addition request
+about: To add new song lyrics to the repository
+title: "[Lyrics addition]"
+labels: ''
+assignees: v9y

+---
 Use the template below to submit your lyrics.
 Copy the template in the box and use it for lyrics submission as described below.

 Add a new file in the docs folder and paste the template.
 Name the file "stitle.isb.txt".
 Fill out the lyrics submission as suggested below.
 Commit to a new branch and submit for approval and merge.